michel1991/ocp-java-11/advancedDesign/md/README.md

 Dealing with references happens after the object created by new is returned.
 The other options are invalid.

-##### Which statements about a variable with a type of var are true?
-(Choose two.)
-* A. The variable can be assigned null at any point in the program.
-* B. The variable can be assigned null only after initial initialization.
-* C. The variable can never be assigned null.
-* D. Only primitives can be used with the variable.
-* E. Only objects can be used with the variable.
-* F. Either a primitive or an object can be used with the variable.

-The type is determined based on the value at initialization.
-It cannot be null at that point, but the variable can be assigned as null later, making option B correct.
-Both primitives and objects can be used with var, making option F correct.

 ##### Fill in the blanks: A class may be assigned to a(n)
 ##### ___________________ reference variable automatically